 - Rental items (i.e., water heater rental, which is very common in Ontario)

 Keep in mind that you may have purchased extended warranties or maintenance agreements at the time of purchase.
-Those may be transferrable to the new owner.
+Those may be transferable to the new owner.
 Also note that some guarantees or service agreements transfer automatically while others require the new owner to initiate that transfer.

-We utilize a fantastic seller intake form that asks a lot of these questions in the preparation stage of the listing process.
+We utilize a fantastic Seller intake form that asks a lot of these questions in the preparation stage of the listing process.
 It allows us to write a detailed description and feature sheet.
-It also speeds up the process once interested buyers begin to book showings as many agents will be requesting this information in order to help their clients decide whether to make an offer or not.
+It also speeds up the process once interested buyers begin to book showings, as many agents will be requesting this information in order to help their clients decide whether to make an offer or not.